HarshilVj/Crime-Identification-and-Description/README.md

 4. Visualization
 Frames are shown with the predicted crime class overlaid for visual confirmation.

-▶️ How to Run the Project
-Make sure all dependencies and weights are set.
-Then simply run: python your_script_name.py (if running locally on your pc) or may be run directly as we did in google colab.
-You will see:
+## ▶️ Output Visualizations/Result
+Once the model is completely trained and set up, for evry new input/video stream you will see:

 🔹 Predicted Crime Class (example: Shoplifting)